 Sometimes you want to have conversations with your teammates which aren’t connected to the tasks or projects in your boards.
 Perhaps you want to discuss office rules, general company culture, socials and nights out, when you’re going to organize lunch (and what you’re going to order).
-Users of the account can add new pulses for subjects they want to talk about.
+Users of the account can add new items for subjects they want to talk about.

 Adding a group at the top of a project or task board and naming it “General”.
-Then, adding a pulse entitled “Talks” to this group allows you and your team to communicate generally about the project, client or whatever other subject the board is showing in the updates section, keeping general conversation separate from task-specific discussions.
+Then, adding an item entitled “Talks” to this group allows you and your team to communicate generally about the project, client or whatever other subject the board is showing in the updates section, keeping general conversation separate from task-specific discussions.

 Use a Vote Column when you want to decide something together as a team

 You can find the Voting Column in the Column Center.
 This allows you to decide something as a team, easily and quickly.
 If you add a Voting Column to a board, it allows everyone to cast their vote in one click.
 Want to decide where to go out for the next team lunch or which feature to release next?
 This could be a great board to do that!